 Encyclopedia Brown by Donald J. Sobol

 Whatever After: Fairest of All by Sarah Mlynowski

 The Diary of a Wimpy Kid by Jeff Kinney

 More Book Series Ideas:

-And remember, it is all a phase — and it’s an important one.
-So if you’re like me and sick of reading a series that you think isn’t very well-written — let it go.
-It’s only a phase.
-And it’s an important one.
-But it will pass.
-And when it does, your child will have better literacy skills!
+And remember, it is all a phase that will pass sooner than later.
+If you’re like me and sick of reading a predictable series that you think isn’t very well-written — try not to worry.
+Soon enough, your child will have moved on.

 When that happens, your child will probably have improved literacy skills so it will be worth it.